alvarogzp/poodle-challenge/README.md

  - The Python interpreter must have been compiled with an OpenSSL library with SSLv3 support enabled.
 Otherwise, it will fail to properly startup.

  - OpenSSL should negotiate a `null` compression algorithm (you can check it by running a network analyzer on the loopback interface).
-Although with a compression algorithm it may still be resolved, it would be much more complex (you would need to know the full data being sent, and its length may vary in unexpected ways).
+Although with a compression algorithm it may still be resolved, it would be much more complex (you would need to know the full data being sent, and even with that, the compressed length may vary in unexpected ways).
 While developing the challenge, the Python interpreter used did not use compression, but at the time of writing this, it seems to negotiate to DEFLATE, and I have not yet found an easy way to disable it.

 ---